 Certainly, I will cover much more about these topics, but for now, I hope you found this post useful.

 Positioning is determining the distinctive place you want your product to occupy.

 Differentiation is designing your product offering so that it has one or more unique qualities valued by the customer.

-Value proposition is any answer to the question why should the customer buy your product.
+A value proposition is any answer to the question of why should the customer buy your product.

 See you on social media!